U.S. court deals serious blow to Trump's 'Remain in Mexico' immigration policy

 Arrests of family units on the U.S.-Mexico border from October to January fell to 32,480, a nearly 70 percent drop compared to the same period a year earlier.

-Migrants in the MPP program, many of them children, have faced violence and homelessness as they wait for their court dates.
-At least 1,000 people sent back under the program were violently attacked or threatened in Mexico, according to a Feb.
+Migrants in the MPP programme, many of them children, have faced violence and homelessness as they wait for their court dates.
+At least 1,000 people sent back under the programme were violently attacked or threatened in Mexico, according to a Feb.
 28 Human Rights First report that documented kidnappings, rapes and assaults.

 One of the states to which thousands of migrants were returned, Tamaulipas, is described by the U.S. State Department as carrying the same risk level as Yemen and Syria due to crimes including “murder, armed robbery, carjacking, kidnapping, forced disappearances, extortion, and sexual assault.”

-Very few migrants have been transferred out of the program to pursue the resolution of their court cases in the United States, according to a Reuters analysis of immigration court data published last year. [nL2N23I0UI]
+Very few migrants have been transferred out of the programme to pursue the resolution of their court cases in the United States, according to a Reuters analysis of immigration court data published last year.

-A Washington-area union for federal asylum officers argued against the MPP program in a brief filed in the case.
+A Washington-area union for federal asylum officers argued against the MPP programme in a brief filed in the case.

 “By forcing a vulnerable population to return to a hostile territory where they are likely to face persecution, the MPP abandons our tradition of providing a safe haven to the persecuted,” the union wrote.